arturoguerreronc/fm-got-wiki/README.md

 ### Interactive Features

-- Quotes change automatically every 5 seconds
+- Quotes change automatically every 6 seconds
 - Hover over cards to see elevation effects
 - Scroll down to hide the header, scroll up to reveal it
-- Only one media element plays at a time
+- Audio player with download protection and custom styling

 ### Media Controls

-- Audio and video players have download protection
+- Audio player has download protection
-- Custom-styled controls matching the theme
+- Custom-styled controls matching the medieval theme
-- Responsive video player with poster image
+- Centered audio player with elegant styling

 ## Screenshots